CestMerNeil/KASA/kommande-access-gui/README.md

 In order to build customer loyalty, the company also wanted to set up a personal space system (authentication, user account, etc.) to enable users to save their favourite products and retrieve their previous searches.

 # Product Display Workflow
+<font color='red'>**TODO:** The code in the Getting Data from API section has been refactored and needs to be rewritten except for the flowchart.</font>

 ## Overview
 The `ListCard` component fetches product data from the `/data` API and displays it based on the selected category (`type`).
 This document outlines the structure of the data and how the frontend manages product categorization and presentation.